SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 readable.read( size );
 ```

-The "readable.pause()" method is used to stop the flowing mode from emitting data events.
+The ".pause()" method is used to stop the flowing mode from emitting data events.

 Any data that becomes accessible will continue to exist in the internal buffer.